mbdavid/LiteDB/src/content/docs/Data-Structure.md

 |DateTime  |`System.DateTime`                                           |
 |MaxValue  |-                                                           |

-### DateTime Attention
-Because of BSON spec `DateTime` store with **ms** precision **without** `DateTimeKind`.<br>
+> Following the BSON specification, `DateTime` values are stored only up to the miliseconds.
-All `DateTime` values converts to UTC before store and converts back to local on retrieve.
+All `DateTime` values are converted to UTC on storage and converted back to local time on retrieval.

-### JSON Extended
+### Extended JSON

-To serialize a document to JSON, LiteDB uses an extended version of JSON so as not to lose any BSON type information that does not exist in JSON.
-Extended data type is represented as an embedded document, using an initial `$` key and value as string.
+To serialize a BSON document to JSON, LiteDB uses an extended version of JSON so as not to lose any BSON type information.
+Extended data types are represented as embedded documents, using a key starting with `$` and string value.

 |BSON data type|JSON representation                                   |Description                        |
 |--------------|------------------------------------------------------|-----------------------------------|